 Instructions

-- Making the Dough: Combine the poolish, bread flour, 00 flour, water and salt.
+- Making the Dough: Combine the poolish, bread flour, 00 flour, water, and salt.
 It will be very loose and wet.
 So much so that you may think you did something wrong – you haven’t.
 It’s just a very wet dough.

 - Work the dough on the counter for 10 minutes.
 Do not add any more flour.
 You can add a little olive oil on your hands to help prevent the dough from sticking to your hands.
 Gather the dough in one hand and using a flick motion smack it on the counter, then gather it up again and repeat.
 Feel free to get creative here.
 Let sit for 15 minutes.
-Shape into a round bowl tucking any rough edges up and underneath the dough.
-Place the ball of dough in a large bowl, add a tbsp of olive oil over the top and cover with plastic wrap or a kitchen towel.
+Shape into a round ball tucking any rough edges up and underneath the dough.
+Place the ball of dough in a large bowl, add a tablespoon of olive oil over the top, and cover with plastic wrap or a kitchen towel.
 Allow to rise in a warm place until doubled in size, 1-2 hours.

 - Stretch out the Dough: Place the dough on a lightly floured counter.
 Divide into three.
-Working one at a time, with your fingers, press the middle of the dough down and out slightly out towards the edges.
+Working one at a time, with your fingers, press the middle of the dough down and out slightly towards the edges.
 Flip and do the same on the other side.

 - Create the crust: Press the air from the middle of the dough out towards the edge and pinch to seal the air into the crust.
 Place the dough over your two fists and stretch out the dough until it is thin.
 Place on a lightly floured pizza peel, with ½ inch of dough hanging off the side and add toppings as desired.